Webinars

 Upcoming Webinars

-In collaboration with Quilty Engineering Hub, Ocean Protect are excited to launch the first ‘Stormwater Fundamentals’ series in 2024 – free, ‘on-line’ sessions, focussing on the fundamentals of urban stormwater design.
+Ocean Protect are excited to announce that the ‘Stormwater Fundamentals’ series will continue in 2025.
+We have 12 FREE ONLINE sessions focused on the fundamentals of urban stormwater design.

 • Each of the sessions focusses on a fundamental part of urban stormwater design, with presentations, and interactive Q&A and discussions with attendees